Climate emergency declaration: European Union member states

 On 28 November 2019, the European Parliament declared a climate emergency.
 The EU represented at that date 28 member states: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.

-Countries and jurisdictions that have declared Climate Emergency
+Countries and jurisdictions that have declared a Climate Emergency

 There is currently not any established international body keeping a record of which jurisdictions have declared a climate emergency.
-CEDAMIA a group advocating for climate emergency has the most complete list of jurisdictions including national, state and local jurisdictions across the world that have declared a climate emergency, this list is constantly being updated as more jurisdictions declare.
+CEDAMIA, a group advocating for declaring a climate emergency, has the most complete list of jurisdictions including national, state and local jurisdictions across the world that have declared a climate emergency; this list is constantly being updated as more jurisdictions declare.

 Criticism

 Declaring a climate emergency has been criticized for giving the idea of a need for authoritarian and anti-democratic policies, with critics saying democracy is essential for the long-term success of climate policies.

+Additionally, it is seen by some critics as ineffective in combating climate change.
+They point to psychological impacts, the emphasis on quick short term changes rather than systemic and the lack of plans, targets and resource shifts to back up their declaration as potential problems.

+Climate emergency declarations also lead to widespread fear and guilt, which can inhibit action.
+They can arouse feelings of helplessness or hopelessness that prevent people from pursuing actual solutions, otherwise known as eco-anxiety.
+People facing such fear are more likely to ignore climate change in an effort to ease those fears or even be pushed into polarized ideology like climate denial.

+While climate emergency declarations are intended to signal urgent action, they have attracted criticism for potentially promoting authoritarian and anti-democratic approaches.
+Scholars argue that invoking an "emergency" framework may concentrate power in the executive branch, circumventing democratic checks and balances and normal legislative processes.
+Some environmental theorists associate this with "eco-authoritarianism"—a concept where urgent ecological goals justify reduced civil liberties and increased state control.
+Critics also note that emergency rhetoric can be used to justify restrictions on free speech and the right to protest, particularly in countries with already fragile democratic institutions.
+There are concerns that such declarations might enable human rights abuses, especially among marginalized populations like indigenous groups and climate refugees.
+Some argue that the use of war metaphors, such as calling for a "World War II-style climate mobilization," risks legitimizing extreme, centralized control.

+Furthermore, the psychological effect of constant "emergency" framing can foster anxiety and inaction rather than empowerment.
+Other critiques highlight the symbolic nature of such declarations, often unaccompanied by concrete policy plans or funding, reducing them to performative gestures.
+Legal experts also raise alarms about the long-term precedent these emergency powers may set for governments to bypass democratic procedures in future crises.
+Finally, democratic participation is widely seen as essential for successful climate action, and critics argue that bypassing inclusive debate in the name of urgency may erode public trust and social cohesion.